Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 ### Hardware agnostic

-No arch specific code was used, and the implementation relies on branchless ILP instead of auto-vectorization to saturate wide out-of-order (OoO) CPU micro-architectures.
+No architecture specific code was used, and the implementation relies on branchless ILP instead of auto-vectorization to saturate wide out-of-order (OoO) CPU micro-architectures.

 Result: (rip)grepping the source code for "arch" yields no relevant match.

 ### Generic

 The ipnsort implementation places the exact same type system trait bounds on its interface as the current `slice::sort_unstable`.
-In addition type introspection is performed via `mem::size_of`, and whether a type implements the `Copy` and or `Freeze` trait.
+In addition type introspection is performed via `mem::size_of`, and whether a type implements the `Copy` and/or `Freeze` trait.
 Those traits are not restricted to builtin types, treating user-defined types and builtin types the same way.
 The performance characteristics and the order in which comparison operators are called are noticeably different for `u64` vs `Cell<u64>`.
 This is novel and could surprise users.
 However it's not a case of degrading the performance for `Cell<u64>` but rather improving it for `u64`, `String` and more.
 All of the current documented properties and more are still upheld.
 Alternatives would need to sacrifice some of the desired goals.

 Result: The interface remains the same.